trapgar/unreal-thirdpersonshooter/README.md

 This will prevent Code from searching the entire Unreal Engine source, which is probably not what you want.

 ## Backlog
-- need to add the `ContextEffectsLibrary` & `ContextEffectsComponent` to be able to play footsteps
 - finish swap to use W_HUD_Layout instead of a normal widget
 - swap to anim mm & get assets for flying
 - figure out why the jetpack vfx doesn't turn on right away